-The Short Answer: Yes - If You are 50% or Less at Fault For The Accident
+The Short Answer: Yes.
+You Can Recover Monetary Damages if You are 50% or Less at Fault for the Accident

-For example, if a client is found to be 20% at fault for an accident recovers $100,000 at trial, their award will be reduced by their percentage of fault, or in this example $20,000 and they will receive $80,000.
-This deduction in damages is made by the court, not the jury, since it is the jury's job to simply determine the percentages of relative fault and the client’s total damages.
+For example, if a client is found to be 20% at fault for an accident and recovers $100,000 at trial, their award will be reduced by their percentage of fault, or in this example, $20,000 and they will receive $80,000.
+This deduction in damages is made by the court, not the jury since it is the jury's job to simply determine the percentages of the relative fault and the client’s total damages.
 Again, if the jury finds the client more than 50% at fault, the client will not recover any damages.

 The Short Answer: The Typical Fee is 1/3 of the Settlement Amount Plus Expenses.
 No Fee Unless and Until the Client Receives Money

 Most, if not all, injury attorneys will require a new client to sign a Contingent Fee Agreement.
-These agreements state that the lawyer receives a percentage of the client's gross recovery as their fee.
+These agreements state that the car accident attorney receives a percentage of the client's gross recovery as their fee.
 The exact percentage can vary from attorney to attorney, but the range is most commonly between 25 and 40% of the settlement or verdict.

 If you are hiring an attorney to handle your injury case, you will be asked to sign a Contingent Fee Agreement.
 Before you do, be sure you understand the following: